 On the press junkets, Scott said that, for the longest time, he was looking for a Bogart-like meaty part, and he took The Last Run because it was an “an old fashioned adventure picture with a kind of a ‘Bogart part,’ featuring the lonely, separated man trying to make a comeback.
 It’s the sort of thing that people can enjoy.”

 Guess what.
-No one — expect my late dad, as far as I know, didn’t enjoy it.
-My dad liked The French Connection-cum-Bullit vibe.
+No one enjoy it.
+My dad did: he liked its The French Connection-cum-Bullit vibe.
 Critics, such as Roger Ebert, pounced on the film and pontificated that it would have been better that if John Huston, the original director, hadn’t dropped out.
 That, without Huston’s touch, Scott ended up in a Hemingway imitation instead of an actual Hemingway adaptation.

 So nostalgia mileage may vary.
 If you dug Gene Hackman in The French Connection and the Roy Scheider knockoff The Seven Ups, you’ll dig The Last Run with Scott — even if it fails as a Hemmingway homage.
 But it’s certainly a hell of a lot better than seeing John Wayne in McQ attempting to out “bullet” Steve McQueen in Bullit.